 - Googly eyes

 - Any extra craft items you desire (construction paper, pipe cleaners, etc.)

-Start by turning your plastic cups upside down and painting them whatever color(s) you wish.
-Faces can be painted on in a variety of paint colors or with the paint marker.
+- Start by turning your plastic cups upside down and painting them whatever color(s) you wish.
+Faces can be painted on in a variety of paint colors or with a paint marker.
 Details can also be added with color or with craft items.
-The final touch would be to add your googly eyes and give you creation life.
+The final touch would be to add your googly eyes and give your creation life.

 5. Milk Jug Ghosts

 - Empty milk jugs in various sizes